shounak9906/mistral-test-generator/README.md

 - **Typed codebase** with friendly errors; Apple‑Silicon/macOS development flow supported.
 - **Reproducible builds** via `requirements.txt` and a small `Makefile` with common tasks.
 - **Toggle cleanup flags** in generation utilities to control whether intermediate files are kept.

-> You can start just with HTTP + CLI; embeddings and generators are optional modules you can disable/ignore if not needed.

 ---